metamath/lamp-guide/docs/index.md

 of an equality,
 as long as you do the same thing on the right-hand side.

-So create a new statement, based on of the value of the cotangent that has the same antecedent as our goal, that shows the value of the cotangent.
+So create a new step, based on of the value of the cotangent that has the same antecedent as our goal, that shows the value of the cotangent.

-> Select the checkbox on the left for the statement:
+> Select the checkbox on the left for the step with this statement:

 ~~~~metamath
 |- ( ( A e.
 CC /\ ( sin ` A ) =/= 0 /\ ( cos ` A ) =/= 0 ) ->
      ( cot ` A ) = ( ( cos ` A ) / ( sin ` A ) ) )
 ~~~~

-> Now duplicate the statement by pressing the icon showing a "+" with
+> Now duplicate the step by pressing the icon showing a "+" with
-> circles under it (duplicate statement).
+> circles under it (duplicate statement/step).
 > Use left-click to edit it, and surround the left and right
 > and sides of its equality with `( 1 / ... )` resulting in: